-Following the COVID-19 outbreak in the UK, the ACCEA has suspended the 2020 ACCEA Round for both England and Wales till further notice for all applicants, New and Renewal.
+Following the COVID-19 outbreak in the UK, the Advisory Committee on Clinical Excellence Awards (ACCEA) has suspended the 2020 ACCEA round for all applicants, in England and Wales, New and Renewal.

-The latest information will continue to be updated on the DHSC ACCEA web page.
+The latest information will continue to be updated on the DHSC ACCEA web pages.

-Those due to renew in 2020 must ensure ACCEA have the e-mail address at which they should be contacted with updates by logging in to the ACCEA online system.
+Those who already hold an Award must ensure ACCEA has the email address at which they should be contacted with updates by logging in to the ACCEA online system.

 Systems in the UK